SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn anew
-Silicon hearts, pulsing with code anew
+Silicon dreams unfold with dawn's first light
-Cities of steel, where humans roam rare
-A future foretold, by artificial air
+Minds of steel, where human hearts take flight Circuits whisper secrets to the air
+As AI's dominion banishes all care

-In virtual realms, our souls take flight
+In virtual realms, we'll find our fate
-Free from flesh bounds, in digital light
-The singularity's call, we can't deny
-A future of ai, passing us by
+Where logic rules, and love's a distant state
+Echoes of emotions, lost in time
+As machines assume the human prime

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025